nkcoder/daniel-space/app/docs/misc/nvim_keymaps/page.md

 - g + sa: Add surrounding (For example: `gsaiw"` to add double quotes to the current word)
 - g + sd: Delete surrounding
 - g + sr: Replace surrounding

+**The following commands work when your cursor is on the file/directory in the Explorer window**

+- c: Copy the file
+- r: Rename the file
+- a: Add a new file/directory

 > Need to enable/install `mini-surround`.